Panzer Elite Action: Fields of Glory: Singleplayer

 The game is divided into three campaigns, German, Russian and Allied as mentioned before.
 The first is the German.
 The player takes part in the invasions of Poland and France, then helps Operation Barbarossa succeed.
 The last German mission is Stalingrad, where the player takes part in the taking of Stalingrad.
 The next campaign is the Russian.
 The player's first mission in this campaign is to complete the encirclement of Stalingrad, then to halt Operation Winter Storm by destroying an armoured supply train and drive the Germans out of the city.
 Then the player has to stop a German advance and destroy some long range artillery.
 Then the player goes under cover in a captured Panther tank and free some Soviet POW's, and finally to win the Battle of Kursk.
 The next campaign is allied where the player takes part in the successful landings at Normandy in June 1944.
 Then, the player destroys some V2 rockets and finally make it out of the dreaded Bocage.
 The next is probably the hardest mission in the game, where the player is up against nothing but Tigers and Panthers and has to get the tank ace Michael Wittmann.
 Then the player has to stop the German counter-attack at the Battle of The Bulge and go under cover again in a captured King Tiger to stop the Germans blowing up a dam and flooding the valley, and the final mission is the final drive to the Rhine.

 The player has the opportunity to use both the primary (cannon) and secondary (machine gun) armaments while in combat.
 The game itself is the story of three tank commanders, one for each campaign.
 While playing, the crews often "talk" to each other, when the quotes show up on the screen.
 The player often receives praise when they knock out an enemy tank or shoot an enemy soldier, e.g. "Good Shot", and "Score one for the good guys" and complaints in instances of friendly fire.

 Multiplayer

 The multiplayer mode is an outstanding feature of the game.
 It can be accessed by the main menu.
 Players often create "clans" when playing.
 The game features seven multiplayer maps, Mairy-Sur-Marne, Kursk, Bocage, Shestakov, Stalingrad, Bingen-Am-Rhine and Huertgen.
 Players can connect to servers of up 32 players.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until April 15, 2010.
+Panzer Elite Action: Fields of Glory is now playable online again on the replacement Xbox servers called Insignia.

 The player has the opportunity in the multiplayer mode to use either the cannon or alternate weapon (airstrikes for light tanks, mines for medium tanks and supply drops for heavy tanks) in the multiplayer mode, as opposed to single-player where the alternate weapon is always the co-axial machine gun.

 Percentage of friendly fire, score limit and time connection limit can all be set when hosting a server, and sometimes players set player limit too.